Gifts - Graduation and Celebrations

 New York: Van Nostrand Reinhold, 1987.

-First edition, early printing of this "thoughtful, beautiful, and enlightening work" (Jane Jacobs).
+Early printing of this "thoughtful, beautiful, and enlightening work" (Jane Jacobs).
 Octavo, original illustrated wrappers, illustrated throughout.
-Signed by the author on the title page, "Warmest greetings from yours Jan Gehl Copenhagen 20.01.2015."
-In fine condition.
+Signed by the author on the half-title page, "Keep up the good work and greetings from Jan Gehl Copenhagen 20.01.2015."
+In near fine condition.
 Translated by Jo Koch.

 -

-First Edition of A Further Range; Signed by Robert Frost
+First Edition of A Further Range; Inscribed by Robert Frost

 FROST, Robert.